-A ShotSpotter device on a light pole surveils the intersection of 87th and Carpenter (photographed in January 2024).
+A ShotSpotter device seen on the South Side in January 2024.
 Credit: Jim Daley

-Shotspotter, an acoustic gunshot-detection technology company, has built a network of thousands of sensors across twelve of Chicago’s twenty-two police districts.
-The devices detect loud noises that a computer algorithm and human analysts review to determine if they’re gunshots, and dispatch police to scenes of shootings.
-The technology is controversial: studies have raised questions about its efficacy and how it impacts police responses, and activists have called on the city to cancel its contract with ShotSpotter for years.
+Since 2018, ShotSpotter has built a network of thousands of gunshot-detection sensors across 12 of Chicago’s 22 police districts.
+The devices detect loud noises that a computer algorithm and human analysts review to determine if they’re gunshots and dispatch police to scenes of shootings.
+The technology is controversial: studies have raised questions about its efficacy, and activists who say it harms Black and Brown communities have called on the City to cancel ShotSpotter’s contract for years.

 ✶ ✶ ✶ ✶

-In December 2022, two men were wounded in a hail of bullets in Back of the Yards.
+In 2022, two men were critically wounded in a hail of bullets in Back of the Yards.
 The next day, a Public Safety Administration director complained to a ShotSpotter executive that the company’s senors failed to detect the shooting.
-Internal company emails show ShotSpotter executives blamed the miss on three downed sensors in the vicinity.
-The executives didn’t know when the company would be able to repair the downed sensors—and said they could not admit that to public safety officials.
-Data we obtained from CPD shows the department reported hundreds of missed shootings to ShotSpotter in 2023.
+Internal company emails show ShotSpotter executives blamed the miss on three downed sensors in the vicinity, didn’t know when the company would be able to repair them—and said they could not admit that to city officials.
+Data we obtained from CPD shows the department reported hundreds of similarly missed shootings to ShotSpotter in 2023.

-In 2019, the French billboard company JCDecaux asked ShotSpotter to monitor the areas around several electronic billboards it claimed had been shot at on the far Northwest Side.
-With the city’s blessing, ShotSpotter obliged.
-The company established three small coverage areas around the billboards, which are in neighborhoods that have some of the lowest levels of gun violence in the city.
+In 2019, the French billboard company JCDecaux asked ShotSpotter to monitor the areas around several electronic billboards it claimed had been shot at in police districts on the far Northwest Side.
+With CPD’s blessing, ShotSpotter quietly installed its sensors around the billboards, which are in neighborhoods that have some of the lowest levels of gun violence in Chicago.
+Before our investigation, neither the City nor ShotSpotter had publicly acknowledged these neighborhoods had sensors in them.

-In November, the day before the City Council voted on Mayor Johnson’s 2024 budget, ShotSpotter’s CEO told investors in an earnings call that there was a line item in the budget for acoustic gunshot surveillance technology.
-Both the CEO and a spokesperson for the mayor denied anyone had given the company any indication the contract would be extended.
+In November 2023, the day before the City Council voted on Mayor Johnson’s 2024 budget, ShotSpotter’s CEO told investors in an earnings call that there was a line item in the budget for acoustic gunshot surveillance technology.
+But both the CEO and a spokesperson for the mayor denied anyone had given the company any indication the contract would be extended.

 ✶ ✶ ✶ ✶